ChromeDevTools/devtools-frontend/docs/visual_logging.md

 **Note:** This will only work if you invoked Chrome with the command line flag `--enable-features=DevToolsVeLogging`.
 Otherwise you won't see any red lines.

+You can also run `setVeDebugLoggingEnabled(true)` in DevTools on DevTools.
+This will cause each VE log to be also logged to the DevTools on DevTools console.
+They will also be stored in the global variable `veDebugEventsLog`.